sanaretty/Image_Processing_v_0.1/README.md

 - **Working with Video 📹**: Capture and process video frames.
 - **Opening Video ▶️**: Play and process video files.

-## 📂 Examples

-Check out the `` folder for practical demonstrations of each topic.

 ## 🤝 Contributing